Ballinamallard: History

 Magheracross Parish is said to have been founded by St Patrick in about AD 450.
 In about AD 550 St Columba passed thorough Ballinamallard.
-The first records of the parish itself were in 1492 with Terence Macgillacossgli (Cosgrave) is recorded as vicar of Magheracross and Derrybrusk, Maghercross was at that time part of Derryvullen parish.
+The first records of the parish itself were in 1492 with Terence Macgillacossgli (McCusker/Cosgrave/Cuskelly) is recorded as vicar of Magheracross and Derrybrusk, Maghercross was at that time part of Derryvullen parish.

 In 1500 two Maguire princes were ambushed by the O'Neills at Ballinamallard in their conflict and in 1539 the original Magheracross church destroyed by fire.

 1593 saw the start of Hugh O'Neill's war that resulted in the Flight of the Earls in 1611.
 Following which Henry Folliot of Pyrton in Wiltshire, was granted the manor of Drumchine (later Newporton) including 1,500 Irish acres through Magheracross parish.
 He built Castle Murray and imported tenants from the Scottish Borders between Dumfries and Carlisle who were fleeing the union of England and Scotland and the consequent pacification of the previously lawless area around Anglo-Scottish border under James I that was taking place at that time.